-Description: Prostrate to erect shrub to 1.5 m high; stems covered with spreading, stiff hairs.
+Description: Diffuse to erect shrub to 1.5 m high; stems covered with spreading, stiff hairs.

-Leaves spirally twisted, linear to narrow-oblong, usually 3–8 mm long, apex acute to shortly acuminate and often incurved, smooth to tuberculate, covered with stiff hairs or if ± glabrous then usually with stiff hairs near apex.
+Leaves spirally twisted, linear to narrow-oblong, usually 3–8 mm long, apex acute to shortly acuminate and often incurved, smooth to tuberculate, covered with stiff hairs.

 Inflorescences usually capitate, terminal and in the upper axils, often tightly clustered, 1–8-flowered; peduncle usually <0.1 cm long, often bearing bracts below the flowers; bracts 1–2 mm long; bracteoles 1–2 mm long.
-Calyx 4–6 mm long, covered externally with stiff hairs or occasionally the hairs few or absent.
+Calyx 4–6 mm long, covered externally with stiff hairs.
 Standard 7–12 mm long.

 Pod 5–7 mm long; seeds smooth.